Project-CETI/whale-tag-embedded/README.md

 # whale-tag-embedded

-This repo contains the source code for the software that is used to build the image for the embedded computer inside the Whale Tags to be deployed onto the sperm whales in the ocean during data collection for [project CETI](https://www.projectceti.org/).
+This repository contains the source code for the software that is used to build the image for the embedded computer inside the Whale Tags to be deployed onto the sperm whales in the ocean during data collection for [project CETI](https://www.projectceti.org/).